xzhangfordham/CISTutorials/transferFilesMobaXtermWindows.md

 <img src="/docs/assets/CISWork18.png" alt="Navigate the remote machine" width="600">

-In the above example, I have just logged into the remote machine, so the folder I am currently accessing is **/home/students/cking74** which contains the directories **private, public_html, demo, example** as circled, other files and a **green arrow button** which I can use to go back a directory.
+In the above example, we have just logged into the remote machine, so the folder we are currently accessing is **/home/students/cking74** which contains the directories **private, public_html, demo, example** as circled, other files and a **green arrow button** which we can use to go back a directory.

 You can also navigate the machine via the command-line in the window to the right and see the changes reflected in the folder to the left if you check the **Follow terminal folder** box.